 Sisters announce sponsorship transfer

 In order to remain true to its calling to address the evolving needs of humankind, FSPA announced it intends to transfer complete oversight of its three sponsored organizations, inlcuding Viterbo University, to lay leaders for each organization.
 This action removes FSPA from sponsorship of the ministries allowing it to more fully focus on people in the margins of society.
-Pending Vatican approval, the sisters expect to transition oversight on July 1, 2018.
+The sisters transitioned oversight on Aug.
+8, 2018.

 Learn more about the sisters' sponsorship announcement